The free Getty Museum is an architectural masterpiece, just off the 405 highway in Brentwood L.A.

 Getty Museum: Courtyard Fountain

-This is an 120-foot long fountain with jets.
-See the Mexican Cypress trees on the right?
+The courtyard also has an 120-foot long fountain with jets, flanked by Mexican Cypress trees on the right.

 Getty Museum: Travertine